Open Classes for All

 - Accessibility with evening, weekend and lunchtime classes

 - Balance by way of Northern Ballet's unique curriculum concentrating on healthy training and happy bodies

 - Progression for those wanting to pursue dance as a profession including our Centre for Advanced Training Programme (CAT) and International Summer School

 Contact us and Registration

 To access any of the Academy of Northern Ballet classes please complete an online registration form with a £5 registration fee which entitles you to register for as many classes as you wish throughout the year.
-Spaces in all classes are issued on a first come first served bases.
+Spaces in all classes are issued on a first come first served basis.